 -

-Prepare the dough: In a large bowl, mix the rice flour with the water (or dashi stock).
-Add the eggs and beat until you obtain a homogeneous dough.
+Preparing the dough: In a large bowl, mix the rice flour with the water (or dashi stock).
+Add the eggs and beat until you obtain a smooth dough.

 -

-Incorporate the vegetables: Add the shredded cabbage, carrots, and green onions to the dough.
-Mix carefully to coat the vegetables in the batter.
+Incorporate the vegetables: Add the shredded cabbage, carrots, and green onions to the batter.
+Mix thoroughly to coat the vegetables well with the batter.

 -

-Add the proteins (optional): If you wish, add the shrimp or cooked pork cut into pieces to the dough (I added ham).
+Add the protein (optional): If you wish, add shrimp or cooked pork cut into pieces to the batter (I used ham).

 -

-Cooking the crepes: Heat a little oil in a large skillet over medium heat.
-Pour a ladle of the mixture into the pan and flatten it slightly with a spatula to form a thick pancake.
+Cooking the pancakes: Heat a little oil in a large frying pan over medium heat.
+Pour a ladleful of batter into the pan and flatten it slightly with a spatula to form a thick pancake.
 Cook for about 4-5 minutes on each side, until the pancake is golden brown and cooked through.

 -